-- by achieving a score of 680 or higher on the Writing Section of the SAT Reasoning Test (last administered January 2016); - by achieving a score of 30 or better on the ACT Combined English/Writing test (last administered June 2015); - 3. by achieving a score of 30 or better on the ACT, English Language Arts; - by achieving a score of 3 or higher on the College Board Advanced Placement Examination in English Composition and Literature or English Language and Composition; - by passing the UC systemwide Analytical Writing Placement Examination while in high school; - by achieving a score of 6 or higher on the International Baccalaureate (standard level) English A1 Examination. - by achieving a score of 5 or higher on the International Baccalaureate (higher level) English A Examination; - by entering the university with transcripts showing the completion of an acceptable 3-semester unit or 4-quarter unit course in English composition equivalent to Writing 2 at UCSB, with a grade of C or better.
+- 30 or better on the ACT, English Language Arts; or - 30 or better on the ACT, Combined English/Writing (last administered June 2015); or - 3.
+680 or better on the SAT, Evidence-Based Reading and Writing; or - 680 or better on the SAT Reasoning Test, Writing (last administered January 2016); or - 3 or above on wither Advanced Placement Examination in English; or - 5 or above on an International Baccalaureate Higher Level English A: Literature exam (formerly known as Higher Level English A1 exam); or - Passing the University of California system0wide Analytical Writing Placement Exam (AWPE) while in high school; or - Entering the university with transcripts showing the completion of an acceptable 3-semester unit or 4-quarter unit course in English composition equivalent to Writing 2 at UCSB, with a grade of C or better.